Pat Summitt: 1990s

 The 1996–97 Lady Vols posted one of the worst records ever for a Summitt-coached team.
-In addition to losses to powerhouses such as Louisiana Tech (twice), Stanford, Old Dominion, and Connecticut, Tennessee fell to teams such as Florida, against whom they had been previously undefeated.
+In addition to losses to powerhouses such as Louisiana Tech (twice), Georgia, Stanford, Old Dominion, and Connecticut, Tennessee fell to teams such as Florida, against whom they had been previously undefeated, and LSU, which was two seasons removed from going 7-20 (and still several years away from making five consecutive Final Four appearances) and losing 102-68 to the Lady Vols on their home floor.
 Summitt earned her 600th win with a 15-point victory over Marquette on November 23, 1996.
 Summitt and the 1996–97 championship team were the subject of an HBO documentary titled A Cinderella Season: The Lady Vols Fight Back.
 The Lady Vols posted a 23–10 record heading into the NCAA tournament.
 However, Tennessee righted itself during the tournament, shocking previously undefeated Connecticut in the regional final before defeating Notre Dame and Old Dominion in the Final Four to win the team's second straight national championship.

 In many aspects, the 1997–98 team was Summitt's best.
 With the top-ranked recruiting class as well as Chamique Holdsclaw, the Lady Vols ran the table to a 39–0 season while playing one of the top-ranked schedules in the country.
 Only three teams came within 10 points of beating the team, and the Lady Vols won a 93–75 victory over Louisiana Tech for their third straight national championship.
 After the championship game, opposing Louisiana Tech head coach Leon Balmore proclaimed the Tennessee team to be the "best ever", echoing a similar claim made by Old Dominion University Hall of Famer Nancy Lieberman.

 Holdsclaw (who by then had won national championships every season she was with the Vols) predicted that the 1998–99 team would be the greatest ever.
 However, Tennessee didn't claim another national title or make it to the Final Four.
 Injuries to several players decimated the team and the Lady Vols ultimately fell to Duke in the regional finals.
 A landmark was set during this season however, as Holdsclaw, Tamika Catchings, and Semeka Randall became the first trio from one team to be named Kodak All-Americans.

 The Lady Vols ended the decade with a third straight 30-win season, third straight SEC title, and third straight SEC Tournament title.
 Additionally, they defeated UConn in the regular season, 72–71, in UConn's only loss of the year.
 In the NCAA tournament, Tennessee breezed its way to the title game, winning all five games by at least 10 points.
 In the championship game the Lady Vols were beaten soundly by UConn, 71–52.
 This marked the fourth time in six years that either Tennessee or UConn had eliminated the other from the tournament.
 UConn's two wins in that period came in championship games, adding more intensity to the Summit-Auriemma rivalry.
 During the season, Summitt earned her 700th win, 85–62 at Wisconsin.